On super Pl\"{u}cker embedding and cluster algebras: Background: super exterior powers and super Grassmannians

 For a superspace $V$, where $\dim V=n|m$, an element of the \emph{exterior power} $\L^{r|s}(V)$ or a \emph{multivector of degree $r|s$} is a function $F(p)=F(p^1,\ldots,p^{r+s})$ of $r$ even and $s$ odd covectors $p^i\in V^*$ satisfying two conditions: the ``covariance''

 for all $g\in GL(r|s)$, and the ``fundamental equations''

 (We assume that $r\geq 0$; in fact, the theory has to be complemented by a construction which allows also negative $r$, which we omit here.)
-We shall explain the relation of that with the above definitions of $\L^k(V)$ and $\Sigma^k(V)$ in~\ref{subsec.extalgebra} and \ref{subsec.dualext} after some elaboration.

-Here $p$ stands for the whole array of arguments $p^1,\ldots,p^{r+s}$.
+Here $p$ stands for the array of arguments $p^1,\ldots,p^{r+s}$.
 We use left coordinates of covectors writing them as columns, so $p$ as the argument of $F(p)$ can be perceived as an (even) $n|m \times r|s$ matrix.

 Equation~\eqref{eq.bercond} expresses the behavior of the function under a non-degenerate linear transformation of the columns $p^i$.
 In particular, it follows that $F(p)$ is invariant under elementary transformations (adding to a column a multiple of another column) and it is homogeneous of degree $+1$ with respect to each of $r$ even columns and homogeneous of degree $-1$ in each of $s$ odd columns.
 Hence $F(p)$ is defined only for linearly independent odd covectors, so $s$ has to be between $0$ and $m$.
 We should see $F(p)$ as a meromorphic function of the arguments.

-The origin of both equations~\eqref{eq.bercond} and \eqref{eq.fund} is in supermanifold integration theory, see~\ref{subsec.difgeompersp}.
-In the setup of ``forms as functions of tangent vectors'', the analog of~\eqref{eq.bercond} expresses the invariance of integral under changes of parametrization, while the analog of~\eqref{eq.fund} arises as the condition making possible to define differential, so is ultimately related with the superanalog of the Stokes theorem.

 \begin{example} Suppose $s=0$.
 Then the sign in~\eqref{eq.fund} is always ``plus''.
 This implies, by setting $i=j$, vanishing of all second derivatives in the variables $p_a{}^i$ for each fixed $i$; hence $F(p)$ has to be an affine function $A^ap_a{}^i+B^i$ in each $p^i$.
 Together with the homogeneity, this gives linearity in each $p^i$.
 Hence $F(p)$ is multilinear,